MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customer-entities-account-contact.md

 The `customeraddress` [addressnumber](reference/entities/customeraddress.md#BKMK_AddressNumber) column tells you which address applies to the parent customer record columns.
 You can't set the `addressnumber` column to a value used by another `customeraddress` record related to the same parent customer.
 You can set an existing `addressnumber` value to null, and then change the value of another record if you want to swap the relative position of the records for the customer records.
 Other than controlling the respective address position in the customer record (either `1`, `2`, or `3`), the `addressnumber` column value isn't used for any other purpose and is usually null.

-Dataverse will only update these `customeraddress` records through the corresponding customer record columns instead of updating the `customeraddress` rows directly.
-However, anyone can edit these records as `customeraddress` records, or add additional `customeraddress` records associated with the `account` or `contact` record that are not embedded with the account and contact records.
+Dataverse only updates these `customeraddress` records through the corresponding customer record columns instead of updating the `customeraddress` rows directly.
+However, anyone can edit these records as `customeraddress` records, or add more `customeraddress` records associated with the `account` or `contact` record that aren't embedded with the account and contact records.

 #### Deletion of embedded customer address rows isn't allowed

-By default, if you attempt to delete one of the embedded `customeraddress` records that are referenced in the `address1_addressid`, `address2_addressid`, or `address3_addressid` for an customer record, you will get an error like the following:
+By default, if you attempt to delete one of the embedded `customeraddress` records that are referenced in the `address1_addressid`, `address2_addressid`, or `address3_addressid` for a customer record, you get an error like the following:

 > Name: `CannotDeleteDueToAssociation`<br />
 > Code: `0x80040227`<br />